 Pale Beers have it.

-The moment someone did the same with a pale ale wort, the truth was out.
+Someone did the same with a pale ale wort, and the truth was out.
 Brown malts don’t maximise profit potential.
 That didn’t mean the end of brown beer popularity.
 There were other reasons to keep colour.
 Drinkers wanted them, brown beers are most forgiving of a poor quality gyle, and ingredients, can be brewed very bitter using burnt malt and thus save on hops, and can be made from stale pale malt, which has absorbed too much water (slack).
 One simply roasted a second time.
 Here is one method.

 Historical Companion to House Brewing as e-book